 Now, although I am able to send all my earnings back to support my parents in GenSan, I wish to study again in God’s Grace and in your kindness, to complete my Bachelor’s Degree in Accounting & Finance Management – a field of study I love very much and for which – since working in La Union – I pursued my own self-study through online books and education (free courses), so that the quality of my work also improved.

-UCC offers one of the more price/quality competitive nurses in Finance and Accounting, and I am confident I will pass and be a part of the statistic of successful first-time licensure passers.
+UCC offers one of the more price/quality competitive courses in Finance and Accounting, and I am confident I will pass and be a part of the statistic of successful first-time licensure passers.

 Additionally, I was also informed that under the leadership of UCC’s President Mr. Jeffrey Tilan is a long-time supporter of the environment and advisor to La Union; and FEED has an ongoing bio-intensive garden and rehabilitation of a FOOD FOREST on their campus.